TiendaNube/api-docs/resources/transaction.md

 <img src="https://i.imgur.com/pfi1CE5.png" alt="transaction_status_01" height="90"/>

-* **Pending:** The consumer's submission and payment have both been received; payment has been sent out for processing, but the payment gateway has not yet confirmed that the payment has gone through.
+* `pending`: The consumer's submission and payment have both been received; payment has been sent out for processing, but the payment gateway has not yet confirmed that the payment has gone through.
-* **Authorized:** The consumer's credit or debit card payment has been processed and accepted.
+* `authorized`: The consumer's credit or debit card payment has been processed and accepted.
-* **Rejected:** The consumer's payment was not accepted when it was processed by the bank or credit card company.
+* `rejected`: The consumer's payment was not accepted when it was processed by the bank or credit card company.
-* **Captured:** The consumer's checking, savings or other bank account payment has been processed and accepted.
+* `captured`: The consumer's checking, savings or other bank account payment has been processed and accepted.
-* **Voided:** The consumer's payment was cancelled by the merchant before it settles through a consumer's debit or credit card account.
+* `voided`: The consumer's payment was cancelled by the merchant before it settles through a consumer's debit or credit card account.
-* **In Dispute:** The customer questions the validity of the Transaction that was registered to his account and decides to cancelled it through the issuer.
+* `in_dispute`: The customer questions the validity of the Transaction that was registered to his account and decides to cancelled it through the issuer.
-* **Chargeback:** The money in the merchant's account is held due to a dispute initiated by the consumer.
+* `chargeback`: The money in the merchant's account is held due to a dispute initiated by the consumer.

 #### Cash/Boleto/Wire Transfer/Ticket/Wallet Transactions

 <img src="https://i.imgur.com/vephWFb.png" alt="transaction_status_01" height="85"/>

-* **Pending:** The consumer's submission and payment have both been received; payment has been sent out for processing, but the payment gateway has not yet confirmed that the payment has gone through.
+* `pending`: The consumer's submission and payment have both been received; payment has been sent out for processing, but the payment gateway has not yet confirmed that the payment has gone through.
-* **Confirmed:** The consumer's payment has been processed and accepted.
+* `paid`: The consumer's payment has been processed and accepted.
-* **Voided:** The consumer's payment was cancelled by the merchant before the consumer paid it.
+* `voided`: The consumer's payment was cancelled by the merchant before the consumer paid it.

 #### Refund Transaction

-The FSM for this Transaction is the same as for Cash / Ticket / Wire Transfer / Ticket / Wallet, but in this case, the money goes from the merchant to the consumer.
+The FSM for this Transaction is the same as for `cash` / `boleto` / `wire_transfer` / `ticket` / `wallet` types, but in this case, the money goes from the merchant to the consumer.